rackerlabs/technical-blog/_posts/2014-05-28-custom-images-via-boot-dot-rackspace-dot-com-training-wheels-included.markdown

 __14. Log in to the VM via console and/or SSH & enjoy your new custom image \:)__

-## Notes
+### Notes

-* Once you save/snapshot your custom image, you __must__ use a Performance Flavor to boot the VM
+* Once you save/snapshot your custom image, you __must__ use a Performance Flavor to boot the VM.
-* After snapshotting & testing the boot of the custom image, it is safe to delete the initial boot.rackspace.com ISO VM
+* After snapshotting & testing the boot of the custom image, it is safe to delete the initial boot.rackspace.com ISO VM.

-## About the Author
+### About the author

 Mike Metral is a Solution Architect at Rackspace in the Private Cloud Product organization.
 Mike joined Rackspace in 2012 with the intent of helping OpenStack become the open standard for cloud management.
 At Rackspace, Mike has